tldr-pages/tldr/pages/common/git-cola.md

 # git cola

-> Is a powerful Git GUI with a slick and intuitive user interface.
+> A powerful Git GUI with a slick and intuitive user interface.
 > More information: <https://git-cola.readthedocs.io/en/latest/>.

 - Start git cola in amend mode: